How to Raise Pool pH When it is Low

 High chlorine levels

 A high chlorine level in the pool means that there is a higher concentration of hypochlorous acid than would be expected.
-Hypochlorous acid kills bacteria and other germs, but it also causes low pH levels.
+Hypochlorous acid kills bacteria and other germs but also causes low pH levels.

-The cause for this could either be too much chlorine being added to the water or not enough time before adding more chlorine.
+The cause for this could be too much chlorine being added to the water or insufficient time before adding more chlorine.

 Low alkalinity